-La Salle attracts students from all five boroughs of New York City as well as New Jersey.
+La Salle attracts students from all five boroughs of New York City as well as New Jersey and Westchester County.

 A Graduate of La Salle Academy will:

 Be a person of faith, knowledgeable about the content and history of Catholic Christianity and his own faith tradition and committed to a life based on religious and ethical principles;